-Shane Johnson writes in Mr Scott’s Guide to the Enterprise (1987) that the reason the scene was filmed in a smaller room is because the film had already run over budget.
+Lora (then Shane) Johnson writes in Mr Scott’s Guide to the Enterprise (1987) that the reason the scene was filmed in a smaller room is because The Motion Picture had already run over budget.

-“The briefing room scene was rewritten for an ‘officers’ lounge’,” Johnson told Trekplace‘s Greg Tyler, “and a set was created somewhat hastily using existing ‘rec deck’ components.”
+“The briefing room scene was rewritten for an ‘officers’ lounge’,” Johnson told Greg Tyler of Trekplace, “and a set was created somewhat hastily using existing ‘rec deck’ components.”

-Andrew Probert, who had been involved in redesigning the Enterprise for The Motion Picture, rationalized the scene by suggesting that the small lounge could actually be a secluded area within a larger officers’ lounge.
-That’s also the approach Johnson took in Mr Scott’s Guide to the Enterprise.
+Andrew Probert, who was part of the team that redesigned the Enterprise for the film, rationalized the scene by suggesting that the small lounge could be a secluded area within a larger officers’ lounge.
+That is also the approach Johnson took in Mr Scott’s Guide to the Enterprise.

 The forward end of the superstructure features a series of details on the outer hull which have not been officially identified.
 Franz Joseph’s deck plans for the original Enterprise placed science labs in the front section of Deck 2, suggesting these may be sensor pallets.